pazerW/obsidian-image-uploader/README.md

 ## Changelog

+- 0.4.1
+	- Added option to ignore uploading images inside Excalidraw files (uploading them may cause Excalidraw files to fail to open)

 - 0.4.0
 	- Fixed repeated uploads when upload fails.
 	- Changed upload method to queue-based; the queue size is now configurable.